statamic/importer/README.md

 composer require statamic/importer
 ```

-You can find the Importer addon in the Control Panel under `Utilities > Import`.
+You can find the Importer addon in the Control Panel under `Utilities > Importer`.

 ## Documentation